Honest0/TechnoirClub-Marketplace/README.md

 ```
 ### 3. 🔍  .env environment variables required to set up
 Create .env file inside project folder
+- You can get your ethereum or testnet API key <a href="https://infura.io/dashboard/ethereum" target="_blank">Hello, world!</a>[here](https://infura.io/dashboard/ethereum),[here](https://www.alchemy.com) or any other service that allow you to connect to the nodes
 - You can get your ethereum or testnet API key [here](https://infura.io/dashboard/ethereum),[here](https://www.alchemy.com) or any other service that allow you to connect to the nodes
 - You can get your private key from your wallet ( ⚠️ Don't share your private key with untrusted parties ⚠️ )
 - You can get your etherscan API -key [here](https://etherscan.io/myapikey).